dortania/OpenCore-Install-Guide/troubleshooting/extended/opencore-issues.md

     * **HiiDatabase.efi load issues:**
       * Likely your firmware already supports HiiDatabase, so the driver is conflicting.
 Simply remove the driver as you don't need it.

+## Stuck on `BOOT MISMATCH!
+BOOT FAIL!`

+Try to make the USB installer drive to be the first BOOT device in BIOS/UEFI settings.

 ## Stuck on `no vault provided!`

 Turn off Vaulting in your config.plist under `Misc -> Security -> Vault` by setting it to: